-Identity theft is a type of fraud where someone steals your personal information and uses that information to steal money, gain benefits, apply for a passport, take out loans or conduct other business illegally in your name.
+Identity theft is a type of fraud where someone steals your personal information and uses it to carry out illegal activities such as:

 There are many ways people can steal your identity.
-Your personal information is available in personal documents (eg bank statements, utility bills, medical records etc.), in identity documents (eg driver’s licence, passport and other photographic IDs) in emails, in files on your computer and on social networking sites.
+Your personal information is freely available in personal documents (eg bank statements, utility bills, medical records), in identity documents (eg driver licence, passport and other photographic IDs), in emails, in files on your computer and on social networking sites.

-Identity thieves may gain access to your information by stealing your wallet, going through your garbage, stealing your mail, hacking into your computer or breaking into your house to steal personal documents.
+Identity thieves can access your information by stealing your wallet, going through your garbage, stealing your mail, hacking into your computer or breaking into your house to steal personal documents.

-Identity thieves may also trick you into giving them your personal details.
-For example, they may send you an email or phone you pretending to collect information on behalf of your bank or utility provider.
+They may also trick you into giving them your personal details.
+For example, they may send you an email or call you pretending to collect information on behalf of your bank or utility provider.
 This is called ‘phishing’.

 You should never give out personal information unless you can confirm the identity of the person asking for the information.

-You can take steps to prevent your identity from being stolen.
+You can take the following steps to prevent your identity from being stolen.

-The Commonwealth Attorney-General’s Department has a Protecting your identity guide, which contains information on how to avoid becoming a victim of identity theft.
+The Commonwealth Department of Home Affairs website has information on how to avoid becoming a victim of identity theft.

-The Australian Government website Stay Smart Online has information about how to protect your personal and financial information online.
+The Australian Cyber Security Centre and the eSafety Commissioner has information about how to protect your personal and financial information online.

-Australian Securities and Investments Commission, Australian High Tech Crime Centre and Australian Bankers’ Association have created a website with information about how to Protect your financial identity.
+The Australian Securities and Investments Commission and Australian Banking Association have information about how to protect your financial identity.

-Under the ePayments code, if you notify your bank or financial institution that your card has been lost or stolen within a reasonable period of time you are protected from any loss that occurs as a result of unauthorised use of your cards, unless you are partially responsible for the loss suffered (eg if you did not keep your PIN secret, you acted fraudulently or you accidently left your card in an ATM).
+Under the ePayments code, if you let your bank or financial institution know your card has been lost or stolen within a reasonable period of time, you're protected from any loss that occurs as a result of unauthorised use of your cards.
+This is unless you are partially responsible for the loss suffered (eg if you did not keep your PIN secret, you acted fraudulently or you accidentally left your card in an ATM).
 Even if you are partially responsible for the loss, your liability may still be limited.
 You should get legal advice.

-If your bank or credit card provider will not reverse an unauthorised payment, you can lodge a dispute with the Financial Ombudsman Service or Credit Ombudsman Service (COSL).
-You should get legal advice first.
+If your bank, financial institution or credit card provider will not reverse an unauthorised payment, you can lodge a dispute with the Australian Financial Complaints Authority (AFCA).
+Get legal advice before lodging a dispute.

 For information about mistaken transactions and unauthorised transactions, see Banking.